Master of Science in Nursing

 - Current, unencumbered license to practice as a Registered Nurse in Texas required.***

 - Three professional references addressing your ability to succeed in graduate school (leadership, time management, initiative).

 - Personal statement describing your personal and professional goals, commitment to your field of study, nursing experience and community service related to healthcare.
 Graduate study is rigorous.
 Briefly discuss plans to incorporate graduate study into your schedule.
 (500 word maximum)

 - Curriculum Vitae (CV)/resume

-*In accordance with College of Graduate Studies admission requirements, applicants from a foreign country whom English is not their first language, must also include official scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) taken within the last two years.
+*In accordance with College of Graduate Studies & Research & Research admission requirements, applicants from a foreign country whom English is not their first language, must also include official scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) taken within the last two years.

 ****All faculty-supervised clinical practica must be completed in Texas.

 Prior to their first clinical course, graduate students must have the following on file in the nursing office:

 - Drug Screen if required by clinical agency

 Clinical sites may require background checks and drug screens before allowing students to participate in clinical experiences.